DiederikDS/Portfolio/README.md

 Eindproject_SQL is a database that was made in function of a final assignment for an education.
 It was made to demonstrate database normalisation (1NF, 2NF, 3NF), CRUD, and database design.

 Contacts/Application was made to demonstrate basic C#, using NuGetPackages, a lightweight SQL database, a small amount of LINQ, and a custom usr control.

+WeatherApp is an application that connects to API on the web to display the weather conditions of the chosen city.
+It uses Api connection and Json deserialization, MVVM design pattern, implementation of IObservable object and ICommand